umbraco/rfcs/cms/0022-ui-library.md

 #### Design System

 The UI Library will provide ways for implementors to use various properties from the Umbraco Design System, this includes sizes, colors & typography.
-The scope of such a system is not defined but our intention is to enable anyone to build custom UI with the Umbraco look and theming capabilities.
+The scope of such a system is not defined but we intend to enable anyone to build custom UI with the Umbraco look and theming capabilities.

 ### A few notes on architecture